AtomMaterialUI/material-theme-docs/docs/acknowledgements.md

 Thanks also to all the [contributors](https://github.com/ChrisRM/material-theme-jetbrains/graphs/contributors) that helped in the development!

-And of course thanks to JetBrains for their IDEs, Google for their Material Design, Disqus for the comments plugin, Travis CI, JFormDesigner for the UI Designer plugin, [Vladsch](http://vladsch.com/product/markdown-navigator) for his Markdown navigator plugin, and of course all the other plugin creators for the plugins I use for development.
+And of course thanks to JetBrains for their IDEs, Google for their Material Design, Disqus for the comments' plugin, Travis CI, JFormDesigner for the UI Designer plugin, [Vladsch](http://vladsch.com/product/markdown-navigator) for his Markdown navigator plugin, and of course all the other plugin creators for the plugins I use for development.